Alex1100/real-estate-finance/README.md

 <p>Note: I took aout console logs so it only returns a value.
 If you would like to console log the return value, just wrap a console log around the function</p>

+<p>Note: if any of the arguments are irrelevant just place a 0 in it's proper place.
+It must still be there or else the function will throw an error</p>

 <code>npm install --save real-estate-finance</code>

 <code>